snurr-group/mofid/README.md

 ## Credits

+This work is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences and Biosciences through the Nanoporous Materials Genome Center under award DE-FG02-17ER16362.

 The MOFid command line and web tools are built on top of other open-source software projects:

 * [Open Babel](https://github.com/openbabel/openbabel) cheminformatics toolkit